isomerpages/pa-eastcoast/_kcc/KCC What's Up.md

 from 10 July to 11 July 2024, 3am to 5am, and the Finals on 15 July 2024,
 3am to 5am.
 Get ready to cheer for your favorite teams and immerse yourself in the excitement of Euro 2024!</p>
+<p>No registration required.
+Seats available on a first-come, first-serve
+basis.</p>
 <h3>Saturday, 13 July 24: Gd Lobangs @ KCC Kitchen Tour + Burger Making</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Gd Lobangs @ KCC Kitchen Tour &amp; Burger Making at BK!" src="/images/BK.jpg">